lxmn22nov/SwiftUI/UserLogin/README.md

 ### UserLogin App
-The User Login Authentication App is a robust & secure mobile app built using SwiftUI, Firebase Authentication & Firestore Database.
+- The User Login Authentication App is a robust & secure mobile app built using SwiftUI, Firebase Authentication & Firestore Database.
-This app provides a seamless user experience for registering, sign-in's, sign-up's & managing user sessions, with real-time data synchronization, ensures any changes in user data reflected across all connected devices & security at its core.
+- This app provides a seamless user experience for registering, sign-in's, sign-up's & managing user sessions.
+- With real-time data synchronization, ensures any changes in user data reflected across all connected devices & security at its core.

 ### Overview:
 <table>